c-marsh/kunst-huset/README.md

 -   ~~Order history not saving to profiles~~

 -   While more items than inventory can't be added to a basket from the page, this could be added again by re-visiting the page.
 Ideally the basket should verify against the inventory of an item to prevent buying more than is in stock.
+Time restrictions have prevented this being properly implemented.

 -   Checkout does not update inventory of stock or show an update an item as sold if the inventory is sold out.
 Ideally this would happen from the payment webhook.